labeveryday/device_info_to_excel/README.md

 # device_info_to_excel

-This is a script that leverages [netmiko](https://github.com/ktbyers/netmiko) to gather Cisco device info and then output the results to an excel spreadsheet.
+This is a script that leverages [netmiko](https://github.com/ktbyers/netmiko) to gather Cisco device info.
+The script then outputs the results to an excel spreadsheet.
 Use this script to improve your understanding of python.
 While also learning how to leverage network automation to update your network documentation.

 **Gathers**: